Abdulrahimmuzamirmafabi/adaptive_app/README.md

- Flutter app for Android and iOS that explores Flutter's YouTube playlists. its adaptive to different platforms its deployed to.
+ Flutter app for Android and iOS that explores Flutter's YouTube playlists. its adaptive to different platforms as in size its deployed to.